Diploma of Community Services (Case Management & Responding to Family Violence)

 Entry requirements

-There are no entry requirements specified in the training package, however, CAC recommends that Learners wanting to study at Central Australian College have:
+There are no entry requirements specified in the training package, however, CAC recommends that students entering this qualification:

 - Must have satisfactorily completed an equivalent of Australian year 12 or Certificate III or higher.